jasonumiker/kubernetes-training/README.md

 So if we are expecting people in one Kubernetes Namespace to be "safe" from those in another then we need to do something rather than accept these defaults.

-### How to strengenth pod-level security?
+### How to strengthen pod-level security?
-There are two main ways to prevent people from requesting those parameters in their PodSpecs - and therefore to prevent them from escaping their container bounadary in this way:
+There are two main ways to prevent people from requesting those parameters in their PodSpecs - and therefore to prevent them from escaping their container boundary in this way:
 * OPA Gatekeeper (which we covered earlier) - you'll see various compliance templates to help in their [library](https://open-policy-agent.github.io/gatekeeper-library/website/pspintro)
-* [Pod Security Admission (PSA)](https://kubernetes.io/docs/concepts/security/pod-security-admission/) which became built-in to Kubernets at version 1.25
+* [Pod Security Admission (PSA)](https://kubernetes.io/docs/concepts/security/pod-security-admission/) which became built-in to Kubernetes at version 1.25

 PSAs are not just built-in but also are very simple to use - you just need to add some [labels to the Namespace(s)](https://kubernetes.io/docs/tasks/configure-pod-container/enforce-standards-namespace-labels/).
 There are three standards you can enforce:
-* priveleged - don't do anything- like the default
+* privileged - don't do anything- like the default
-* baseline - pragrmatically prevent most options like the ones above while still working with most PodSpecs (that aren't trying to do the wrong thing) unchanged
+* baseline - pragmatically prevent most options like the ones above while still working with most PodSpecs (that aren't trying to do the wrong thing) unchanged
 * restricted - you need to explictly say the most secure options in your PodSpecs - will require most people to make changes to their PodSpecs to pass and also to not run their Pod as root (which is still quite common)

-Usually baseline is a good comprimise of preventing the worst container-escape things while also not being too disruptive.
+Usually baseline is a good compromise of preventing the worst container-escape things while also not being too disruptive.

 For example, this is how to prevent this from happening on the default Namespace where we did it:
 * `kubectl label namespace default pod-security.kubernetes.io/enforce=baseline`